aenni0409/Try_01_13_v2/index.md

 <h3>  My name is Chia-Hui.
-Here are my working courses, projects, and myself. </h3>
+Here are my working courses, projects, and me. </h3>

 <p>I am now a Master student in Statistics at University of California Davis and plannig to graduate on December 2017.
 I enjoyed solving problem by applying data analysis and statistics.
 Statistics just like a language  to express  every uncertainty by applying numbers.
 Recently, my study mainly focus on data preprocessing and machine learning.
 My programming skills include R, Python, SQLite, MATLAB, and Git.</p>